Pauline McNeill: Political career

+MacNeill was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.

-Local Campaigning
+Local campaigning

 From 1999 until 2011, McNeill corresponded with 15,000 constituents by letter or at meetings and surgeries.
 She has campaigned on the need for more affordable and social housing, and better regulation of housing in multiple occupation.

 On the environment, she has campaigned for more effective steps to increase recycling take-up and reduce energy usage.

 On transport and planning, McNeill has called for better regulation of the bus industry, improvements to the Glasgow Subway, a more locally accountable planning system and improving local sports facilities.
 She has supported successful campaigns to grant Fair Trade status to the City of Glasgow and restore the Kelvingrove Park bandstand.

 On crime, McNeill has sought better safety in Glasgow's city centre and the extension of community protections to its West End.

 McNeill unsuccessfully campaigned against the downgrading of the Royal Hospital for Sick Children, Yorkhill and the Queen Mother's Hospital, including raising a 1,600-signature petition.
 However, children's services at what became West Glasgow Ambulatory Care Hospital closed in 2015 and their responsibilities were taken up by the Royal Hospital for Children, Glasgow.